-- The company provides post-sale assistance to customers by posting a list of static FAQs with answers on the company's website.
+- 1. The company provides post-sale assistance to customers by posting a list of static FAQs with answers on the company's website.
 This activity does not defeat the company's P.L.
-86-272 immunity in states where the customers are located. - The company provides post-sale assistance to customers via either electronic chat or email that is accessed through a link on the company's website.
-These activities defeat the company's P.L.
-86-272 immunity in states where the customers are located. - 3.
+86-272 immunity in states where the customers are located because the company does not engage in an unprotected business activity in those states. - 2.
+The company provides post-sale assistance to customers via either electronic chat or email that is accessed through a link on the company's website.
+These This activityies defeats the company's P.L.
+86-272 immunity in states where the customers are located because the activity does not constitute solicitation and takes place in the customers' states. - 3.
 The company solicits and receives on-line applications for its branded credit cards via the company's website.
+[The credit card may be used to purchase products and services from the company and from other sellers.]
 This activity defeats the company's P.L.
-86-272 immunity in states were applicants are located if the cards serve a purpose beyond effectuating sales of tangible personal property (such as generating interest income or fees to the company). - 4.
-The company contracts with a marketplace facilitator, whose marketplace offers for sale the company's products via a website.
-The marketplace maintains inventory, including the company's products, at fulfillment centers around the country.
-This activity defeats the company's P.L.
-86-272 immunity in those states where the company's inventory is located.
-(See section V.)
+86-272 immunity in states where applicants are located if the cards serve a purpose beyond effectuating sales of tangible personal property (such as generating interest income or fees to the company). - 4.
+The company's website invites viewers to apply for employment with the company.
+The website enables viewers to fill out and submit an electronic application, as well as to upload a cover letter and resume, which are then reviewed by seller's HR team (which is not located in-state).
+These activities defeat the company's P.L.
+86-272 immunity in states where applicants are located because the activities do not constitute solicitation and take place in part in the applicants' states.